 Each method mentioned will use the SEO tool, Ahrefs.
 It is possible to use alternatives to Ahrefs, Screaming Frog, and Google Analytics for your content audit, but these are the most common and powerful tools available.
 We have no affiliation with any tool mentioned.

-Gathering and Setting Up Your Data
+1. Gather and Setup Your Data

 No Screaming Frog Method (GA access, Ahrefs)